My Loved One Has Mesothelioma — What Now?

 - How can I help?
 This diagnosis means your loved one will probably need outside support.
 Caregivers play a special and important role in patients’ lives.

 Mesothelioma, in any form, is a serious illness, and it’s important to take action and start treatment as soon as possible.
 However, it’s not an immediate death sentence.
 The medical community is working on new, targeted treatments to relieve common symptoms and improve patient prognosis.
-Even after a mesothelioma diagnosis, there’s still hope for your loved one.
+Even after diagnosis, there’s still hope for your loved one.